formkiq/formkiq-core/README.md

 ✅ Supports Both Multi-Tenant and Multi-Instance

-✅ Includes an Intuitive User Interface (FormKiQ Stacks Console) for Document Management
+✅ Includes an Intuitive User Interface (FormKiQ Console) for Document Management

 ## Table of Contents